evelyh/thrive-wellness/deliverable-2/iteration-02-review.md

  * Were there change requests?
  * What did you learn from the demo from either a process or product perspective?
  * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*

+We prepared for our demo according to features.
+Each one (or pair) of us have taken up a feature to implement, and has prepared our own part of the demo separately.
+We demonstrated forget/reset password, automatic login (keep me logged in), and a survey question after each quest.
+Our partner accepted the features, with a few minor changes that were addressed.

+We have learnt that being explicit in the backend admin portal is important for our partner, as they value clarity and they would like details to be stated clearly.
+We have also learnt that our design decisions will always be based on the users' user experience as the centre of our design decision-making process.
+It is important for our partner that our design leaves users using the app at ease.